MIMIC: Masked Image Modeling with Image Correspondences: Training with

-\textbf{Depth estimation.} We use the NYUv2~\cite{Silberman:ECCV12}, a standard dataset used for measuring progress in depth estimation.
+We evaluate our models on two dense geometric tasks: depth estimation and surface normal estimation.
+We also evaluate on two dense object-related tasks: semantic segmentation, and pose estimation.
+Finally, we report object classification numbers for completion.
+We provide below the details of the datasets, metrics, and protocols used for fine-tuning and evaluations.

+\textbf{Depth Estimation} involves estimating the depth of each pixel of an input image from the camera.
+For evaluation, we use the NYUv2~\citep{Silberman:ECCV12}, a dataset of RGB images and their corresponding ground truth depth maps.
 It consists of $795$ training and $654$ test images of indoor scenes.
-We report the $\delta1$ metric - which computes the percent of the pixels with error $max(\frac{y_{p_i}}{y_{g_i}}, \frac{y_{g_i}}{y_{p_i}})$ less than $1.25$, where $y_{p_i}$ is the depth prediction and $y_{g_i}$ is the ground truth of the $i$th pixel of an image.
+We report the $\delta1$ metric on the test images - which computes the percent of the pixels with error $max(\frac{y_{p_i}}{y_{g_i}}, \frac{y_{g_i}}{y_{p_i}})$ less than $1.25$, where $y_{p_i}$ is the depth prediction and $y_{g_i}$ is the ground truth of the $i$th pixel of an image.
+We use DPT~\citep{ranftl2021vision} head as in MultiMAE for finetuning.

-\textbf{Semantic Segmentation.} We use ADE20K~\cite{zhou2019semantic}.
-It consists of $20,210$ training images and $150$ semantic categories.
-We report the mIOU which quantifies the percentage overlap between the predicted and the ground truth predictions.

-\textbf{Surface normal.} is a regression task that aims to estimate the orientation of a 3D surface.
-We use a subset of Taskonomy~\cite{taskonomy2018} with $800$ training images, $200$ validation images, and $54,514$ test images.
-We report the L1 loss value on the test set.
+\textbf{Surface Normals Estimation} is a regression task that aims to estimate the orientation of a 3D surface.
+We use a subset of Taskonomy~\citep{taskonomy2018} with $800$ training images, $200$ validation images, and $54,514$ test images.
+We use the L1 loss value on the test set as a metric for evaluations.

+\textbf{Semantic Segmentation} entails assigning a class to each pixel of an image based on its semantic category.
+We use ADE20K~\citep{zhou2019semantic}, which consists of $20,210$ training images and $150$ semantic categories.
+We report the mIOU which quantifies the percentage overlap between the predictions and the ground truth annotations.
+For finetuning, we use a segmentation head based on ConvNext~\citep{liu2022convnet} adapter.

-\textbf{Classification.} We use ImageNet-1K\cite{deng2009imagenet} classification.
-It contains $1.28$M training images and $50$k validation images.
-We fix the encoder, run linear probing on the validation set and report accuracy.
+\textbf{Classification} is a high-level semantic task that involves assigning a category to an image based on its content.
+We use ImageNet-1K\citep{deng2009imagenet} which contains $1.28$M training images and $50$K validation images.
+This task allows us to measure how large the gap is when models are pretrained for dense tasks in mind.
+We follow the linear probing protocol from MAE and report accuracy.

-\textbf{Pose estimation.} We use MSCOCO~\cite{lin2014microsoft} for training and report average precision (AP) and average recall (AR) on the validation set.
-Specifically, we adopt ViTPose-B~\cite{xu2022vitpose} with the MAE encoder and classic decoder~\cite{xu2022vitpose}.
+\textbf{Pose Estimation} involves detecting keypoints and their connections in an image.
+We use the MSCOCO~\citep{lin2014microsoft} dataset for finetuning and report Average Precision and Average Recall on the validation set.
+Specifically, we adopt ViTPose-B~\citep{xu2022vitpose} for finetuning.